AdarshMJ/LiRA-MIA/README.md

 ```

 5. Finally we calculate the TPR@FPR = 0.05 for the PUB dataset and output continuous membership values for the PRIV_OUT dataset.

+## References
+[1]  Membership Inference Attacks From First Principles (https://arxiv.org/abs/2112.03570)

+[2]  My implementation is different from this but it helped me get an idea on how the logit scaling is performed. https://github.com/DevPranjal/mico-first-principles/tree/master

+[3] The original implementation by the authors - https://github.com/tensorflow/privacy/tree/master which is in Tensorflow.